Get Sedation Dental Care Without the Fear

 Sedation Dentistry FAQ

-If you’re feeling apprehensive about going to the dentist or using dental sedation or dental anesthesia, here are some questions you can ask to help you feel more at ease.
+If you’re feeling apprehensive about going to the dentist or using dental anesthesia, here are the answers to some frequently asked questions that will help you feel more at ease.

 - General anesthesia.
 General anesthesia is the most common, comfortable solution for our patients.
-Our dentists have performed thousands of dental sedation and general anesthetics over the years.
+Our dentists have performed thousands of dental sedation and general anesthetic procedures over the years.

 - Oral sedation.
 As we mentioned above, there are several oral sedation techniques we can use to make our patients as relaxed as possible.
 Our dentists administer Triazolam prior to treatment.
 It is safe and effective.

 If you have experienced one or more of the following, you may have dental anxiety.
-That’s why an experienced anesthesia and sedation dentist can help.
+An experienced dental anesthesiologist can help alleviate the stress of a dental office visit caused by:

 - Lack of numbness/resistance to Novocaine during common dental procedures